 - Braeburn Apples – This is an all-around great apple for eating, baking, or making applesauce.
 Look for the red, yellow and orange splotched skins in this medium-sized slightly sweet, and slightly tart fragrant apple.

-- Cortland Apples – This bright red apple from New York are a variety of Macintosh apples that are a great baking apple and also delicious for salads and cheese boards.
+- Cortland Apples - These bright red apples from New York are a variety of Macintosh apples that are great baking apples and also delicious for salads and cheese boards.
 Cortlands have dense flesh and do not turn brown when cut, however, they should be eaten or used soon after picking as they do not keep well.

 - Pink Lady Apples – the first apple called by its branded name and its variety name is Cripps Pink.
 This Australian apple was developed in the 1970s.
 In order to obtain the classic Pink Lady Apple coloring, these apples need to grow in a warm climate with a long growing season.